Imdvlpr99/dailybuddy-api/README.md

 ## Endpoints

 The API endpoints are defined in the api folder.
-Below are the main endpoint categories:
+Below are the main endpoint :

-1. User Authentication :
+   - **POST /dailybuddy/api/create-activity** : Create daily activity.

+   - **POST /dailybuddy/api/delete-activity** : Delete current daily activity by id.

-   - **POST /api/otp/send-otp**        : Send OTP to WhatsApp number.
+   - **POST /dailybuddy/api/edit-activity** : Edit current selected daily activity by id.

-   - **POST /api/otp/send-otp-email**  : Send OTP to Email.
+   - **POST /dailybuddy/api/get-activity-list** : get all activity list.

-   - **POST /api/otp/verify-otp**      : Verify OTP number.
+   - **POST /dailybuddy/api/update-activity-status** : Update daily activity status.

 For more detailed information on each endpoint, refer to the API Documentation.